Site icon Compassion International Blog

 Christmas in El Salvador is heavily influenced by U.S. Christmas traditions, including fake trees and artificial snow.
 However, the country has its own traditions too!

 Fireworks explode throughout Christmas Eve.
-Turkey, chicken and other Salvadorean traditional foods are enjoyed with family members.
-Of course, gifts are given for Christmas in El Salvador.
+Families enjoy cassava with pork, roasted turkey and other traditional Salvadoran foods together.
+Of course, gifts are also given for Christmas in El Salvador.

 Quinceañera